 APMG has its own steel department.
 As a result of this in-house facility, quality can be strictly monitored and designs can easily be upgraded to stronger steel where necessary.

-The freestanding balance units in the lab support heavy apparatus.
+The freestanding balance units in the lab support heavy, sensitive apparatus.
 To accommodate this, they were manufactured with heavy gauge 60 mm x 40 mm RHS (rectangular hollow section) mild steel frames.

 An ancillary area houses loose tables that can be stripped down and relocated, reconfiguring the lab as needed.
 These tables benefit from 40 mm x 40 mm SHS (square hollow section) heavy duty steel frames, making them ideal for heavy equipment.